jfrisina/scheduling-app/README.md

 # Scheduling App

 ## Description
 This is a scheduling app that displays the daily schedule.
-You can add, edit, delete, and see shifts and employees.
+You can add, edit, delete, and see shifts, employees, and positions.

 ## Tech Used
 * MongoDB